railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 *  :guilabel:`Address Type` : \ ``Default``\  .

 Then add \ ``Customers``\   in the :guilabel:`Categories` field. :guilabel:`Save` the form.
 To check your work you can go to the menu :menuselection:`Partners --> Partner Categories` and click on each category in turn to see the companies in the category.

 .. note:: Multiple Partner Categories

 	If this partner was also a supplier then you'd add Suppliers to the categories as well, but there's no need to do so in this example.
 You can assign a partner to multiple categories at all levels of the hierarchy.

 Creating products and their categories
 --------------------------------------

 Unlike partner categories and their assigned partners, product categories do have an effect on the products assigned to them – and a product may belong to only one category.
 Select the menu :menuselection:`Products --> Configuration --> Product Categories` and click :guilabel:`New` to get an empty form for defining a product category.

 Enter \ ``Radiators``\   in the :guilabel:`Name` field and, watching the :guilabel:`Product Categories` form closely, click :guilabel:`Save`.
 You'll see that other fields, specifically those in the :guilabel:`Accounting Properties` section, have been automatically filled in with values of accounts and journals.
 These are the values that will affect products – equivalent fields in a product will take on these values if they, too, are blank when their form is saved.

 .. note:: Properties fields

 	Properties have a rather unusual behavior.
 They're defined by parameters in the menu :menuselection:`Administration --> Custom --> Properties`, and they update fields only when a form is saved, and only when the fields are empty at the time the form is saved.
 You can manually override any of these properties as you need.

-	Properties fields are used all over the Open ERP system and particularly extensively in a multi-company environment.
+	Properties fields are used all over the Open ERP system and particularly extensively in a multi- company environment.
 There, property fields in a partner form can be populated with different values depending on the user's company.

 	For example the payment conditions for a partner could differ depending on the company from which it's addressed.

 .. note:: UOM

 	UOM is an abbreviation for Unit of Measure.
-Open ERP manages multiple units of measure for each product: you can buy in tons and sell in kgs, for example.
+Open ERP manages multiple units of measure for each
+	product: you can buy in tons and sell in kgs, for example.
 The conversion between each category is made automatically (so long as you have set up the conversion rate in the product form first).

 .. tip::  Managing double units of measure

 	The whole management of stock can be carried out with double units of measure (UOM and UOS – for Unit of Sale).
 For example an agro-food company can stock and sell ham by piece but buy and value it by weight.
 There's no direct relationship between these two units so a weighing operation has to be done.

 	This functionality is crucial in the agro-food industry, and can be equally important in fabrication, chemicals and many other industries.

 Now create a new product:

 	#.
 Go to the :menuselection:`Products --> Products` menu and click :guilabel:`New`,

 	#.
 Create a product – type \ ``Titanium Alloy Radiator``\  in the :guilabel:`Name` field,

 	#.
-Click the :guilabel:`Search` icon to the right of the :guilabel:`Category` field to select the :guilabel:`Radiators` category,
+Click the :guilabel:`Search` icon to the right of the :guilabel:`Category` field to select the
+	:guilabel:`Radiators` category,

 	#.
 The :guilabel:`Product Type` field should stay as \ ``Stockable Product``\   its default value.
 	The fields :guilabel:`Procure Method` :guilabel:`Default UOM`, and :guilabel:`Purchase UOM` should also stay at their default values: in fact every other field remains untouched.

            .. figure::  images/product.png
               :align: center
               :scale: 95

 	#.
-Click on the :guilabel:`Procurement` tab and enter \ ``57.50``\  into the :guilabel:`Cost Price` field and \ ``132.50``\  into the :guilabel:`List Price` field,
+Click on the :guilabel:`Procurement` tab and enter \ ``57.50``\  into the :guilabel:`Cost Price`
+	field and \ ``132.50``\  into the :guilabel:`List Price` field,

 	#.
-Click the :guilabel:`Properties` tab, then click :guilabel:`Save` and observe that :guilabel:`Inventory Properties` have taken on new values (just as the Accounting Properties did in the product category) but :guilabel:`Accounting Properties` here remain empty.
+Click the :guilabel:`Properties` tab, then click :guilabel:`Save` and observe that
+	:guilabel:`Inventory Properties` have taken on new values (just as the Accounting Properties did in the product category) but :guilabel:`Accounting Properties` here remain empty.
 When product transactions occur, the Income and Expense accounts that you've just defined in the Product Category are used by the Product unless an account is specified here, directly in the product, to override that.

 	#.
 Once the product is saved it changes to a non-editable state.
-If you had entered data incorrectly or left a required field blank, the form would have stayed editable and you'd need to click from tab to tab to find a field colored red, with an error message below it, that would have to be correctly filled in.
+If you had entered data
+	incorrectly or left a required field blank, the form would have stayed editable and you'd need to click from tab to tab to find a field colored red, with an error message below it, that would have to be correctly filled in.

 .. index::
    single: Stock locations